Lauraine Snelling

-Lauraine Snelling is an author of Christian fiction and has published more than 80 titles since 1982, among them popular historical fiction series revolving around Norwegian immigration and inspired by her own heritage.
+Lauraine Snelling is an American author of Christian fiction and has published more than 80 titles since 1982, among them popular historical fiction series revolving around Norwegian immigration and inspired by her own heritage.
 In 2012, Snelling was inducted into the Scandinavian-American Hall of Fame, a signature event at Norsk Høstfest.
 Her books have sold more than 5 million copies.
 Besides writing books and articles, she teaches at writers' conferences across the country.
 She and her husband make their home in Tehachapi, California.

 List of works by Lauraine Snelling

 Red River of the North series

 First of the popular Red River/Blessing series.

 Published by Bethany House.
 Re-released with new covers in 2007.